Sjors/nado-book/attacks/guix.md

 A JavaScript wallet like Copay stores a user's private keys somewhere inside the browser memory.
 Unfortunately, that's a very egalitarian place, meaning that any piece of JavaScript can access it.
 This is how malware hidden in a sub-sub-dependency can steal coins.
 \
 For more information, see this writeup: <https://www.synopsys.com/blogs/software-security/malicious-dependency-supply-chain/>] so it was never exploited in the wild.

+A more recent example of casual dependency usage gone horribly wrong, is the Log4j saga.^[<https://english.ncsc.nl/topics/log4j-vulnerability>]

 ### The Solution